Actinide: Extraction

 To extract plutonium, neutron-irradiated uranium is dissolved in nitric acid, and a reducing agent (FeSO4, or H2O2) is added to the resulting solution.
 This addition changes the oxidation state of plutonium from +6 to +4, while uranium remains in the form of uranyl nitrate (UO2(NO3)2).
 The solution is treated with a reducing agent and neutralized with ammonium carbonate to pH = 8 that results in precipitation of Pu4+ compounds.

 In another method, Pu4+ and UO_{2}^{2+} are first extracted with tributyl phosphate, then reacted with hydrazine washing out the recovered plutonium.

 The major difficulty in separation of actinium is the similarity of its properties with those of lanthanum.
 Thus actinium is either synthesized in nuclear reactions from isotopes of radium or separated using ion-exchange procedures.

 Properties

 Actinides have similar properties to lanthanides.
-The 6d and 7s electronic shells are filled in actinium and thorium, and the 5f shell is being filled with further increase in atomic number; the 4f shell is filled in the lanthanides.
+Just as the 4f electron shells are filled in the lanthanides, the 5f electron shells are filled in the actinides.
+Because the 5f, 6d, 7s, and 7p shells are close in energy, many irregular configurations arise; thus, in gas-phase atoms, just as the first 4f electron only appears in cerium, so the first 5f electron appears even later, in protactinium.
+However, just as lanthanum is the first element to use the 4f shell in compounds, so actinium is the first element to use the 5f shell in compounds.
+The f-shells complete their filling together, at ytterbium and nobelium.
 The first experimental evidence for the filling of the 5f shell in actinides was obtained by McMillan and Abelson in 1940.
-As in lanthanides (see lanthanide contraction), the ionic radius of actinides monotonically decreases with atomic number (see also Aufbau principle).
+As in lanthanides (see lanthanide contraction), the ionic radius of actinides monotonically decreases with atomic number (see also actinoid contraction).

+The shift of electron configurations in the gas phase does not always match the chemical behaviour.
+For example, the early-transition-metal-like prominence of the highest oxidation state, corresponding to removal of all valence electrons, extends up to uranium even though the 5f shells begin filling before that.
+On the other hand, electron configurations resembling the lanthanide congeners already begin at plutonium, even though lanthanide-like behaviour does not become dominant until the second half of the series begins at curium.
+The elements between uranium and curium form a transition between these two kinds of behaviour, where higher oxidation states continue to exist, but lose stability with respect to the +3 state.
+The +2 state becomes more important near the end of the series, and is the most stable oxidation state for nobelium, the last 5f element.
+Oxidation states rise again only after nobelium, showing that a new series of 6d transition metals has begun: lawrencium shows only the +3 oxidation state, and rutherfordium only the +4 state, making them respectively congeners of lutetium and hafnium in the 5d row.